-To's passion for the job shows in every scene, in every choice and in every detail.
-The film has its very own, unique flow and knows to charm from the first minute.
+To's passion for the job shows in every single scene, choice and detail.
+Sparrow has a very particular and unique flow and knows to charm from start to finish.

 Together with Sparrow, To proves himself to be one of the most interesting directors in cinema today.
 His genre films are strong, original and seamlessly executed and seem to lack any weak points.